buitcj/docs/notes/git_notes.md

 Tips
 =====

-### Commit Amend - Rewriting the previous commit message
+### Commit Amend - Amends to the previous commit

-Amend option replaces the tip of the current branch with a new commit that will use the same parents and author as the current HEAD's. `git commit -v --amend`
+Amend option replaces the tip of the current branch with a new commit that will use the same parents and author as the current HEAD's.
+It adds most recent changes as well as gives you the ability to modify the commit message: `git commit --amend`

 ### Bash auto-complete for git commands: